-1. Organizations selected to expand or reorganize must meet the following criteria:

-- 1. Recruit and maintain at least 5 full-time, Howard University undergraduate and/or graduate students. - 2.
-Representatives must attend all Governing Council meetings and all members are strongly encouraged to participate in every facet of the Fraternity & Sorority Affairs community. - 3.
-Secure the support of a faculty/staff advisor. - 4.
-The chapter advisor should attend all meetings of the group and scheduled meetings for advisors by Student Life & Activities. - 5.
-The group must abide by the Council of Fraternal Organizations (CFO), governing council, Inter/National and University policies, regulations, and guidelines. - 6.
-The group must remain a group of interested students for at least one fall or spring academic semester, and have achieved five (5) members to receive recognition, within 1 academic year. - 7.
+- 1. Organizations selected to expand or reorganize must meet the following criteria: - a.
+Recruit and maintain at least 5 full-time, Howard University undergraduate and/or graduate students. - b.
+Representatives must attend all Governing Council meetings and all members are strongly encouraged to participate in every facet of the Fraternity & Sorority Affairs community. - c.
+Secure the support of a faculty/staff advisor. - d.
+The chapter advisor should attend all meetings of the group and scheduled meetings for advisors by Campus Life. - e.
+The group must abide by the Council of Fraternal Organizations (CFO), governing council, Inter/National and University policies, regulations, and guidelines. - f.
+The group must remain a group of interested students for at least one fall or spring academic semester, and have achieved five (5) members to receive recognition, within 1 academic year. - g.
 Organizations not fulfilling obligations can petition the Fraternity & Sorority Affairs Expansion Committee for an extension.
 If an extension is not granted, the organization can petition for another opportunity after two (2) years. - 2.
 All fraternities/sororities, honor societies and similar organizations will be expected to maintain Minimum Standards for student organizations at Howard University.